-Shelby is a Clinical Research Coordinator and Psychometrician for the clinic.
+Shelby is the Director of Clinical Research and a Psychometrician for the clinic.
 She graduated with her Master’s of Science in biology, focusing on developmental Neuroendocrinology.
 In addition to working at the Center of Cognitive Health, she also enjoys teaching for the Medical Professions department of Portland Community College.
 Some of her favorite thing to do are hike, cook, and travel—with the South Island of New Zealand being her favorite destination yet!

 Kati Hengel BS